 - No supporting documentation.
 Approvers need purchase orders, contracts, or delivery confirmations to validate a bill.
 When these attachments are missing or buried in email threads, the approval stalls — not because the routing was wrong, but because the evidence was absent.

 For organizations processing high volumes of invoices across multiple formats, AI-powered invoice data extraction for Sage Intacct can address this upstream bottleneck directly.
-Invoice Data Extraction converts batches of PDF and image-based invoices into structured, complete spreadsheet data — with accurate line items, vendor details, and amounts — before that data ever reaches your approval workflow.
-The result is fewer missing-data exceptions, fewer rejected bills cycling back to AP for correction, and approvers who can authorize on first review rather than sending bills back for information they should have had from the start.
+Invoice Data Extraction converts batches of PDF and image-based invoices into structured spreadsheet data with line items, vendor details, and amounts before that data reaches your approval workflow.
+Approval routing cannot compensate for incomplete bills.

 Scaling Approval Workflows for a Growing Organization

 The bill approval workflow that worked for a 20-person finance team rarely survives intact at 80.
-Growth introduces new vendors, new departments, new cost centers, and new compliance requirements.
-The approval structure either evolves to match, or it becomes the bottleneck.
+Growth introduces new vendors, departments, cost centers, and compliance requirements.
+Review the workflow when you see these signals:

 - All bills funnel to one or two approvers.
 A single controller approving every bill over $500 made sense with 50 vendors.
 With 300, it creates a permanent queue.